PooyehA/Deep-LASI/docs/source/starter.rst

 How to get started
 =====

 #.
-Before using Deep-LASI on your single-molecule data, first make sure, you have a
+Before using Deep-LASI on your single-molecule data, first, make sure, you have an
     installed MATLAB and a working Python environment on your computer system.
 Alternatively, you can also use a MATLAB Runtime environment.
-You can find a description of the individual, required installations steps in the :doc:`installation` guide.
+You can find a description of the individual, required installation steps in the :doc:`installation` guide.

 #.
-Next, download the Deep-LASI software package from the github repository and/or add
+Next, download the Deep-LASI software package from the Repository and/or add
-    the matlab source code to the working folder of your Matlab installation.
+    the MATLAB source code to the working folder of your Matlab installation.

 #.
 Before running Deep-LASI the first time have a look into the :doc:`example` which
     provides a step-wise description, how to load multi-color single-molecule data into the software.